 Hay fever: how to support it naturally

 If you’re someone who dreads spring or summer because it means sneezing fits, itchy eyes, a scratchy throat and a runny nose, you’re not alone.
+I’ve lived with hay fever for over 40 years.
+And for much of that time, it was just something I put up with.

 What is hay fever?